merche-o/opgg-react-frontend/README.md

 I don't know if it was on purpose but some data were missing in the API

-- League data : Prefered position + match play with this position
+- League data : - Prefered position + match play with this position
+- Average Game data : - We canmot filter the data by type of game
-- Average Game data : kill participation data is not given by the API, I might would have been able to calculate it, but i don't have the formula :(
+                      - kill participation data is not given by the API, I might would have been able to calculate it, but i don't have the formula :(
-- History Game : The champion name is not given by the API, only imgurl and level.
+- History Game : - The champion name is not given by the API, only imgurl and level.

 ### File structure